News

 Is limiting the temperature rise to 1.5°C possible?

-Rapid reduction of carbon emissions, changes to reduce meat consumption in our food systems and massive upscaling of land could limit temperature rise to 1.5°C and improve people’s wellbeing.
+Rapid reduction of carbon emissions, changes to reduce meat consumption in our food systems and a massive upscaling of land could limit temperature rise to 1.5°C and improve people’s wellbeing.

 How will climate change affect people?